rust-lang/rust/doc/rust.md

 * An identifier followed by the equals sign '=' and a literal, providing a key/value pair
 * An identifier followed by a parenthesized list of sub-attribute arguments

-Attributes are applied to an entity by placing them within a hash-list (`#[...]`) as either a prefix to the entity or as a semicolon-delimited declaration within the entity body.
+Attributes terminated by a semi-colon apply to the entity that the attribute is declared within.
+Attributes that are not terminated by a semi-colon apply to the next entity.

 An example of attributes: